 Of the corrupt applications, how many will turn out to be accepted?
 I would argue 100%.
 That’s what the (wealthy) parents thought they were buying.
 China Daily:

 The parents involved in the scandal, however, obviously wanted more than a mere 10-fold advantage, they wanted certainty, could afford to pay for it and didn’t care either about what methods were used or who would be harmed.

 So, if 100% get in, you can assume that 2,816 — forgive the spurious precision — of admissions to the Ivies are fraudulent.
 Assume further that they all graduate, either because the Ivies are lax, or because they (and their parents) apply the same methods to collect the diploma that they applied to secure their admission.
 That means that of the (roughly) 22,805 graduates from the Ivies in 2021, 2,816, or more than 10%, were fraudulent applications.
 On the bright side, if the letterhead from your collection agency has a Harvard man (or woman) listed on it, there’s a one-in-ten chance they’re a crook.
 So there’s that.

 Lifetime will make a movie about it all.
 People:

 The Lifetime network announced on Tuesday that it was greenlighting a new movie based on the high-profile scandal.
 The working title is College Admissions Scandal, but the network acknowledges that the title may change.

-The movie will follow two mothers who share an obsession with getting their teenagers into the best possible college.
+The movie will follow two wealthy mothers who share an obsession with getting their teenagers into the best possible college.
 When charismatic college admissions consultant Rick Singer offers a side door into the prestigious institutions of their dreams, they willingly partake with visions of coveted acceptance letters in their heads.